Treeless $656 million Olympic Park in Rio a concrete jungle

 "But there are still some trees coming.
 A lot are in nurseries and will come in only around July.
 You’ll definitely see more."

-The park cost 2.34 billion reais ($656 million) and was designed by 200 architects, 20 of them Brazilian.
+The park cost 2.34 billion reais ($656 million/ 450 million pounds) and was designed by 200 architects, 20 of them Brazilian.
 The International Olympic Committee and Rio 2016 had the final say on its design.

 Home to nine venues and 16 disciplines, more than any other venue cluster, the park will be a focal point of the games with tens of thousands of people expected to visit each day.